-Your loved one is returning home from a hospital stay.
-Now your main concern is planning modifications for the elderly or disabled family member to make their home safer and more accessible.
+After a fall, or other event causing a loss of mobility, your main concern is planning home modifications for the disabled family member to make their home safer and more accessible.

 Consider a professional in-home assessment with Certified Aging-in-Place Specialist (CAPS).
 They can offer recommendations for home modifications for the elderly and disabled specific to your home and your loved one’s condition, including: